MicroMkr/ESP32-Radio-Internet-Streamers/README.md

 **Important Note: Currently only kits and ready-assembled radio versions are available.
-For more information, contact [themicromaker@outlook.com](mailto:themicromaker@outlook.com)**
+For more information visit  my website: https://tmicromaker.com/**

-All Internet Radio versions are available for purchase on my website: https://tmicromaker.com/

 Internet Radio Based on ESP32-P4 with SPDIF out and WebUi Management Interface